BryanEtcetera/hello-world/README.md

 I use Linux, Debian to be exact, Windows For Workgroups...Linux for Everyone and Everything Else!!!

-By trade I am an Electrician, if I had it all over again I would of went to College and studied "Microprocessing" but that was soooo many years ago.
+By trade I am an Electrician, if I had it all over again I would go to College and studied "Microprocessing" but that was soooo many years ago.